Rising seas. Flooding. Severe storms.

-Our people have lived on these islands for more than 65,000 years.
+Our people have lived on these islands for thousands of years.
 But if the government doesn’t change course, our homes could disappear beneath the rising seas, making us Australia’s first climate change refugees.

 We have a responsibility to protect Country and our communities – and we hope that by bringing this case we will help all Australians affected by climate change.

 Building on international success